IncQueryLabs/arrowhead-tools-magicdraw-plugins/SoS Deployment Plugin/README.md

 ## Purpose and Usage

-This plugin is suitable for addressing deployment-layer information in isolation, or even integrated with an SoS model created in the [https://github.com/IncQueryLabs/arrowhead-tools-magicdraw-plugins/tree/master/SoS%20Deployment%20Plugin](SoS Design Plugin).
+This plugin is suitable for addressing deployment-layer information in isolation, or even integrated with an SoS model created in the [SoS Design Plugin](https://github.com/IncQueryLabs/arrowhead-tools-magicdraw-plugins/tree/master/SoS%20Deployment%20Plugin).

 The primary conceptual addition of the plugin is a SysML profile refelcting _Vortolang_, the modeling language (DSL) at the heart of [Eclipse Vorto](https://eclipse.org/vorto/).
 The main feature of the plugin is an import functionality, allowing for browsing the Vorto device digital twin catalogue and importing its entries into MagicDraw in a native SysML format.